 Faculty Research

-The Department of Biochemistry and Molecular Biology investigators includes twenty-five faculty members who utilize state-of-the-art technology to study the biochemistry and molecular biology of cell and protein structure and function.
-The department has major strength in the following areas.
-Major strengths include cancer biology, protein structural biology, signal transduction, and cell cycle/DNA repair.
+The Department of Biochemistry and Molecular Biology investigators include 25 faculty members who utilize state-of-the-art technology to study the biochemistry and molecular biology of cell and protein structure and function.
+The department has major strengths in the following areas: cancer biology, protein structural biology, signal transduction, and cell cycle/DNA repair.

 Cancer Biology